niolabs/nio.js/README.md

 ```

    Note that this time we did return something from the function.
 The output of the function is what will be emitted to the stream.

+### Source Methods

+The following methods allow you to connect to data sources or generate data in a stream

+#### nio.source.socketio(host, rooms)

+Connect to a socket.io server and subscribe to a list of rooms.